Sestao Sport Club

 Las Llanas, the former stadium of the club.

 Sestao Sport Club was a Spanish football club based in Sestao, in the autonomous community of Basque Country.
-Founded it 1916 it held home matches at Campo Municipal de las Llanas, with a capacity of 8,900 seats.
+Founded in 1916 it held home matches at Campo Municipal de las Llanas, with a capacity of 8,900 seats.

 History

 Sestao managed to play 17 seasons in Segunda División, first staying seven seasons from 1954 but before the creation of Segunda División B, then from 1985 to 1993.

 After the 1995–96 campaign, its final in level two, Sestao, which had been relegated through play, suffered another drop off, and folded due to unsurmountable economic problems.
 Following its demise, Sestao River Club was founded.